JakePazz/portfolio-website/README.md

 ## Things to know

 - Using the [hugeicons](https://hugeicons.com/) package for icons along with [devicon](https://devicon.dev/) to supplement for the skills showchasing
+- Using [marked](https://github.com/markedjs/marked) to convert the blobs (stored with Vercel Blob) markdown files into html

 ## Cloudinary Usage